- Do you have start dates?

 - Do I have to sit an exam?

-If you wish to have this certificate eligible, [either immediately, or for possible consideration at a latter date], for AQTF[or other nationally recognised certification] through an RTO or other national certification board, you will need to sit the exam.
+If you wish to have this certificate considered for recognition of prior learning through an RTO, university etc, you will need to sit the exam.
 This will be duly noted on your certificate.

 - Do I get graded on every assignment?